d13r/laravel-breadcrumbs/README.md

 - [Bootstrap 2](http://getbootstrap.com/2.3.2/components.html#breadcrumbs): `breadcrumbs::bootstrap2`
 - The path to a custom view: e.g. `_partials/breadcrumbs`

-See the *Custom Templates* section for more details.
+See the [Custom Templates](#custom-templates) section for more details.

 ### 4. Output the breadcrumbs

-Finally, call `Breadcrumbs::render()` in the view template for each page, passing it the name of the breadcrumb to use and any additional parameters -- for example:
+Finally, call `Breadcrumbs::render()` in the view template for each page, passing it the name of the breadcrumb to use and any additional parameters – for example:

 ```html+php
 {!!
 Breadcrumbs::render('home') !!}